This post shares some resources for understanding Critical Race Theory.

 Five: Malcolm X— This movie explores the life and Civil Rights work of Malcolm X, which eventually led to his assassination.

 Six: Something the Lord Made— This movie is based on a true story.
 It describes the medical work of a black man named Vivien Thomas which was pivotal in the development of cardiac surgery.
-Because of various reasons, including racism, Thomas only received public recognition for his work in 1976.

 2 thoughts on “Resources for Understanding Critical Race Theory”